obdasystems/grapholscape/README.md

 - `build` : builds for production (minified and transpiled with babel)
 - `app` : builds for development and run electron app
 - `app:dist` : create electron app packages for all platforms (win32, darwin, linux)
-- `dist` : builds for production and package electron app for all platforms
-- `deploy` : publish whole `demo` folder to `gh-pages` branch from which github page of the project is served
+- `deploy` : publish whole generated documentation in `doc/output` folder to `gh-pages` branch from which github page of the project is served
 - `test`: run all test suites

 ### Release Instructions